tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 In the following code, we chose to use the `'borrow` lifetime, not the `'lifetime` lifetime.

-There are three ways we could implement this code.
+There are four ways we could implement this code.
 Describe the effect of each of these implementations.
 Specifically:
  - Do they compile?
  - Are there any circumstances where their lifetimes are not general enough?